nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 Please check the Nervos Governance Paper for details of the the liquid voting mechanism.
 ![Figure 7.
 Liquid Voting](images/fig7.png)
 <div align="center">Figure 7.
 Liquid Voting</div>
-Neuron Benefiting from the generality of the cell model, we may implement and store some CKB’s function modules in cells.
+Benefiting from the generality of the cell model, we may implement and store some CKB’s function modules in cells.
 We call this type of cells Neurons.
 Neurons are of a special cell type, and the user of neurons is the CKB itself.

 When system upgrade proposals are implemented as neurons, the community votes on its deployment with liquid voting.
 After community consensus is achieved, new neurons will be deployed to provide new features or fix bugs.
 Fine grained neuron upgrades significantly lower CKB’s evolution friction.